oppia/oppia-web-developer-docs/Installing-Oppia-(Windows;-Python-3).md

 ## Step 1: Check if your Windows is up to date

-To do so press "windows-key + r" and type `winver`.
+To do so press "Windows-key + r" and type `winver`.

 ![Screenshot 2020-09-18 at 11 56 20 PM](https://user-images.githubusercontent.com/23002114/93634575-75bc9200-fa0e-11ea-8690-98afbda2a02e.png)

 This will open up a window.
-Note down your windows version number and build number.
+Note down your Windows version number and build number.

 ![Screenshot 2020-09-18 at 11 56 54 PM](https://user-images.githubusercontent.com/23002114/93634585-79e8af80-fa0e-11ea-97f8-d60275130e01.png)